oscarsu97/show_management/README.md

 ![image](https://github.com/oscarsu97/show_management/assets/50538208/1a699118-1a47-4463-be58-37180f436e59)

 ## Cancellation Window
-If it is passed the cancellation window set during the `setup` command, ticket cannot be canceled and will be shown as such:
+If it has passed the cancellation window set during the `setup` command, ticket cannot be canceled and will be shown as such:
 ![image](https://github.com/oscarsu97/show_management/assets/50538208/7125bd91-ddd6-475c-a1db-aceb0b3a2400)